Parsa-Rajabi/CPSC-344/docs/project/checkpoint-A.md

 ## Changelog

+- July 9: Added the Checkpoint A rubric.
 - May 24: Added policy reminders.
 - May 23: Added Design Decision Log requirement.
 - May 13: Added TCPS Ethics Certification prerequisite notice.